 Detailed documentation will enable an employer to clearly define the claims that have occurred and the work they have done to assist the employee.

-Ensure your documentation process is thorough and verifiable.
+Action: Ensure your documentation process is thorough and verifiable.
 Do not add conjecture or personal opinions to your documentation — stick to the facts.

 10. Nurture your relationships

 Claims management begins a long time before any injury occurs.
 As an employer you need to work closely with your employees to eliminate all injuries before they occur by building a safety culture in your workplace.
 The relationship you build with your employees will go a long way towards the success you will have with any claims you need to manage.